dcdpr/did-btc1/chapters/Syntax.md

 1. Map `hrp` to `idType` from the following:
    1. "k" - "key"
    1. "x" - "hash"
-   1. other - raise `InvalidDID` error
+   1. other - raise `invalidDid` error
 1. Set `version` to `1`.
 1. If at any point in the remaining steps there are not enough nibbles to complete the process, raise `InvalidDID` error.